51,554 Total Views, Today's View 85

 In addition to him, his family consisted of two brothers, Nagaswami (1877–1900) and Nagasundaram (1886–1953), and a younger sister named Alamelu (1887–1953).
 When he was approximately eleven years old, his father made the decision to send him to live with his paternal uncle, Subbaiyar, in Dindigul.
 This choice was driven by his father’s desire to provide his sons with an education in the English language, thus making them eligible for government service opportunities.
 The village school in Tiruchuli, where he initially attended, offered instruction exclusively in Tamil, and he spent three years there.

 In 1891, when his uncle was transferred to Madurai, Venkataraman and his elder brother Nagaswami moved with him.

-In July 1896 at age 16, he had a sudden fear of death.
+From that point forward, a spiritual awakening began to stir within the young boy.
+This awakening intensified over time, and several months later, in the middle of July 1896, when he was just sixteen and a half years old, Venkataraman experienced a miraculous realization of the Self.
 He was struck by “a flash of excitement” or “heat”, like some “avesam”, a “current” or “force” that seemed to possess him while his body became rigid.
 He initiated a process of self-enquiry, asking himself, “what it is that dies?”
-He concluded the body dies, but this “current” or “force” remains alive, and recognized this “current” or “force” as his Self, which he later identified with “the personal God or Ishvara
+He concluded the body dies, but this “current” or “force” remains alive, and recognized this “current” or “force” as his Self, which he later identified with “the personal God or Ishvara.

 In one of his rare written comments on this process Ramana Maharshi wrote, “inquiring within myself who is the seer?
 I saw the seer disappear leaving “that” alone which stands forever.
 No thought arose to say I saw.
 How then could the thought arise to say I did not see.”